 One of the most important machines in modern medicine can now be made with little more than paper, string, and tape.

 I have little understanding of what it’s all about … here’s the beginning of an abstract.
 For those interested, clicking on the link above for further information:

 a, Top: whirligig (or buzzer toys): image of an ancient buzz bone tied to a raw-hide, used as a charm to ward off evil spirits (reproduced with permission from the University of Cambridge Museum of Archaeology and Anthropology).
 Bottom: lead whirligig relics with saw-tooth edges (reproduced with permission from R. Dee and J. Winter, http://www.johnwinter.net/jw/2014/07/the-lead-whirligig)

 In a global-health context, commercial centrifuges are expensive, bulky and electricity-powered, and thus constitute a critical bottleneck in the development of decentralized, battery-free point-of-care diagnostic devices.
 Here, we report an ultralow-cost (20 cents), lightweight (2 g), human-powered paper centrifuge (which we name ‘paperfuge’) designed on the basis of a theoretical model inspired by the fundamental mechanics of an ancient whirligig (or buzzer toy; 3,300 BC) …

 … and the end The in-depth analysis of a simple toy has provided broad inspiration for developing human-powered, instrument-free POC devices.

 There are FIVE videos in the supplementary information contained in the paper.
-I include the first one here.
-It shows the high-speed dynamics of a whirligig (paperfuge).
+They show the high-speed dynamics of a whirligig (paperfuge).